 At Participate Learning, we are committed to creating global, cultural, and language connections that empower students and educators to positively impact the world.
-Our programs nurture students as they become empathetic, culturally aware global citizens who think globally and act locally in their communities to create change.
+Our programs nurture students as they become empathetic, culturally aware global leaders who think globally and act locally in their communities to create change.

 We strive as a company to set the example for our community by using our voices to be active, participatory citizens, and now with Election Day behind us, we have tallied our collective efforts.
 Read on to learn more about how we encouraged democracy and worked to get out the vote during the 2020 election.